 • Each party must have given and received something as part of the contract

 • Each party is aware of the requirements of the agreement

-A commercial lawyer can represent employment, contract, and intellectual property law.
-The pursuance of dispute resolution can either be resolved in court or through alternative means.
-Alternative dispute resolution is preferably both from a time and cost aspect, and for most cases required before being argued in judicial court.
-Alternative dispute resolution can be done through arbitration, mediation, or collaborative law.
+A commercial lawyer can represent you in employment, contract, and intellectual property law disputes, amongst others.
+A dispute can be resolved in court or through alternative means.
+Alternative dispute resolution can be preferable both in time and cost.
+Alternative dispute resolution can include arbitration, mediation, or collaborative law.
 These are all means of coming to an agreement without having to use the court system.
 For most disagreements, parties can find a resolution, agreement, or compromise that will save both parties time and money.
-However, if an agreement cannot be reached, the parties can opt for their case to be resolved in a court of law.
+However, if an agreement cannot be reached, the parties can resolve their dispute in a court of law.

 A commercial lawyer will be able to assess your claim, as well as the best path to manage your case.
-Commercial law is complex, with several nuances in business practice that may require extensive historical research and interpretation of the law before an agreement or judicial decision can be made.
+Commercial law is complex and if a dispute arises, it is important to seek legal advice as soon as possible.

 Contact the best Melbourne Commercial Lawyers, LGM Advisors, today on (03) 9832 0608 or by email at email@example.com.
 We are a trusted Melbourne commercial law firm offering differing fee structures and highly reviewed on google reviews.